 Commuter Students -

 Meal EstimateAll incoming Marymount Manhattan residential students will have a meal plan, a declining balance card, and students may add more money to their card throughout the course of the program.

 Evening and weekend meals are not included in the meal plan.
 Grocery stores and restaurants are located near the 55th Street residence hall.
 The estimated budget for additional meals, transportation, and other personal costs is approximately $300.
 This budget will vary depending on the student’s individual needs.

 Metrocards are not included.

-Admitted students will receive more information about Jump Start upon acceptance.
-Submit an application if you’re interested in the program!
+You’ll receive more information about Jump Start upon your acceptance to MMC.
+Apply if you’re interested in the program!

 Interested first-year students should attend Jump Start.